containers/automation_images/README.md

 4. After you make your changes, push to a PR.
 Shell-script changes will be automatically validated, and then VM image building will begin.

-5. After a successful build, the name of each output image will share a common suffix.
+5. After a successful build, the name of each output VM and container image will share a common suffix.
 To discover this suffix, find and click one of the `View more details on Cirrus CI` links at the bottom of the *Checks* tab.
 Any **Cirrus-CI** task will do, it doesn't matter which you pick.

 6. Toward the top of the page, is a button with an arrow, that reads *VIEW ALL TASKS*.
 Click this button.